kangmj0128/kangmj0128.github.io/_pages/press.md

 ## 2022

 **National Development Project Finalist — Cultured Meat**

-*Selected as a finalist in the National Development Project (Topic: Cultured Meat) organized by the Korea Chamber of Commerce and Industry (KCCI).*
+**Kang, Minjun** (Seoul National University) led the research team selected as a finalist in the National Development Project (Topic: Cultured Meat), organized by the Korea Chamber of Commerce and Industry (KCCI).

 [Read more →](https://www.skyedaily.com/news/news_view.html?ID=148259)